-The Monitoring Plan contains a list of gages in TABLE C.1-1 to be used to evaluate Increment 1 water management operations.
-During the development of field test Operational Strategy (refer to Appendix A of the Environmental Assessment), the operations sub-team identified a preliminary list of analyses to be conducted to inform future water management actions within the Increment 1 test and future field test operations, as described below as analysis items A. through J. below.
-The analyses will complement the overall monitoring plan and evaluate implementation of Increment 1 water management operations relative to its goals, objective and constraints.
-Field Test operations updates and action items will be discussed on a weekly basis between water managers from USACE and SFWMD, as well as ENP when needed, to provide collective interpretation of results and evaluate implementation of Field Test operations relative to the Increment 1 goals, objectives, and constraints.
-USACE, SFWMD, and ENP water managers will meet monthly to discuss the collected data and the results of preliminary analyses, as well as system conditions and Field Test operations; additional technical staff from these agencies who are involved in the Increment 1 monitoring and data assessment efforts will also participate in the monthly coordination meetings, as needed.
+The Monitoring Plan contains a list of gages in TABLE C.1-1 to be used to evaluate Increment 1.1/1.2 water management operations.
+During the development of the original Increment 1 field test Operational Strategy (refer to Appendix A of the Environmental Assessment), the operations sub-team identified a preliminary list of analyses to be conducted to inform future water management actions within the Increment 1, Increment 1.1/1.2 test and future field test operations, as described below as analysis items A. through J. below.
+The analyses will complement the overall monitoring plan and evaluate implementation of Increment 1.1/1.2 water management operations relative to its goals, objective and constraints.
+Field Test operations updates and action items will be discussed on a weekly basis between water managers from USACE and SFWMD, as well as ENP when needed, to provide collective interpretation of results and evaluate implementation of Field Test operations relative to the Increment 1.1/1.2 goals, objectives, and constraints.
+USACE, SFWMD, and ENP water managers will meet monthly to discuss the collected data and the results of preliminary analyses, as well as system conditions and Field Test operations; additional technical staff from these agencies who are involved in the Increment 1.1/1.2 monitoring and data assessment efforts will also participate in the monthly coordination meetings, as needed.
 Results from these weekly and monthly coordination meetings, including preliminary recommendations from water managers to incrementally modify the operational strategy (within the covered NEPA EA scope), will be further discussed with the PDT during regularly-scheduled interagency meetings to occur four times per year.
 PDT meetings will also include updates from the water quality and ecological monitoring sub-teams.
 Established meetings (e.g., WCA-3 Periodic Scientists Calls) may also support evaluation of the Field Test and/or provide additional forums for periodic updates on the monitoring and assessment results.

-If the operational strategy needs to be modified and proposed adjustment are within the NEPA scope, the Increment 1 Field test may be modified.
-Following each interagency PDT meeting where potential operational adjustments are discussed, the justification for modifications to Increment 1 water management operations will be documented, including consideration of agency and/or stakeholder input provided during each workshop.
-Upon completion of the Increment 1 Field Test, the cumulative results of these analyses will be summarized for the Field Test Documentation Report.
+If the operational strategy needs to be modified and proposed adjustment are within the NEPA scope, the Increment 1.1/1.2 Field test may be modified.
+For necessary changes outside the NEPA scope, a Supplemental NEPA report will be required.
+Following each interagency PDT meeting where potential operational adjustments are discussed, the justification for modifications to Increment 1.1/1.2 water management operations will be documented, including consideration of agency and/or stakeholder input provided during each workshop.
+Upon completion of the Increment 11 and Increment 1.1/1.2 Field Test, the cumulative results of these analyses will be summarized for the Field Test Documentation Report.